satwik1806/Path-Finder/README.md

 # Path-Finder
-        Path visualizer in a grid using pygame library.
+        Path visualizer in a grid using pygame module.
         - We can visualize how different algorithm works in a grid if we mark any random source point and ending point.
         -we can also introduce random wall on the grid .